jacksonhturner/orthogarden/README.md

 - [x] create main.nf
 - [x] create nextflow.config
 - [x] start a few modules
-- [ ] add support for single-end reads
 - [ ] create entry point for viral dna/individual genes from sequencing
 - [x] create configs (dir) with local and slurm
 - [x] determine the best container for each tool